shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     Shopware()->Container()->set('shopware_search_es.search_term_query_builder', $searchTermQueryBuilder);
 }
 ```

-The `SearchTermQueryBuilder` contains only one `buildQuery` function which returns a `ONGR\ElasticsearchDSL\Query\BoolQuery`, which can contains different sub queries.
+The `SearchTermQueryBuilder` contains only one `buildQuery` function that returns a `ONGR\ElasticsearchDSL\Query\BoolQuery`, which can contain different sub queries.
 The new `SearchTermQueryBuilder` contains the following source code:

 ```php
 <?php